helm/charts/stable/coredns/README.md

 use both "TCP" and "UDP" on a single port.
 Some cloud environments like "GCE" or "Azure container service" cannot create external loadbalancers with both "TCP" and "UDP" protocols.
-So When deploying CoreDNS with `serviceType="LoadBalancer"` on such cloud environments, make sure you do not attempt to use both protocols at the same time.
+So When deploying CoreDNS with `service.type="LoadBalancer"` on such cloud environments, make sure you do not attempt to use both protocols at the same time.